reaganreit/435Project/Report.md

 Plots for the presentation should be as follows:
 - For each implementation:
     - For each of comp_large, comm, and main:
-        - Strong scaling plots for each InputSize with lines for InputType (7 plots - 4 lines each)
+        - Strong scaling plots for each input_size with lines for input_type (7 plots - 4 lines each)
-        - Strong scaling speedup plot for each InputType (4 plots)
+        - Strong scaling speedup plot for each input_type (4 plots)
-        - Weak scaling plots for each InputType (4 plots)
+        - Weak scaling plots for each input_type (4 plots)

 Analyze these plots and choose a subset to present and explain in your presentation.